crosire/reshade/REFERENCE.md

 }
 ```

-After building an add-on DLL, change its file extension from `.dll` to `.addon` and put it into the same directory as ReShade.
+After building an add-on DLL, change its file extension from `.dll` to `.addon` and put it into the add-on search directory configured in ReShade (which defaults to the same directory as ReShade).
 It will be picked up and loaded automatically on the next launch of the application.

 For more complex examples, see the [examples directory in the repository](https://github.com/crosire/reshade/tree/main/examples).